JavaScript is disabled. Please enable to continue!

 Analysis of THC, CBD and other cannabinoids in food

-EFSA publishes draft scientific opinion on the derivation of a health-based guidance value for Δ8-THC and its presence in food
+EFSA publishes final opinion: Derivation of a health-based guidance value for Δ8-THC and its presence in food as well as planned maximum Δ9-THC levels for hemp leaves and teas

-August 2025 (update).
-In a newly published draft scientific opinion from EFSA[5], results on the presence of Δ8-tetrahydrocannabinol (Δ8-THC) and Δ9-tetrahydrocannabinol (Δ9-THC) in food were evaluated. Δ8-THC is an isomer of Δ9-THC, and the mechanisms of action and effects of both substances are similar.
-The toxicity of Δ8-THC is therefore considered to be equivalent to that of Δ9-THC.
-The results show that in some foods, the Δ8-THC content is higher than the Δ9-THC content.
-This may indicate that Δ8-THC was either added or formed during food processing.
-EFSA recommends updating the risk assessment for Δ9-THC, conducting further studies on the transfer of Δ8-THC into animal products, and investigating the formation of Δ8-THC during food processing and storage.
+February 2026 (update).
+On 18 November 2025, the European Food Safety Authority (EFSA) published its scientific assessment of Δ8-tetrahydrocannabinol (Δ8-THC) and its presence in food [5]. Δ8-THC is an isomer of Δ9-THC, and the mechanisms of action and effects of both substances are similar.
+Due to their similar toxicological properties, a joint acute reference dose (ARfD) of 1 μg/kg body weight was set for the sum of Δ8-THC and Δ9-THC.
+The EFSA recommends updating the risk assessment for Δ9-THC, conducting further studies on the transfer of Δ8-THC into animal products, and investigating the formation of Δ8-THC during food processing and storage.

-Since 2023, maximum levels for Δ9-THC in hemp seeds and products derived from them have been in force, as specified in the Contaminants Regulation (EU) 2023/915[1].
+Since 2023, maximum levels for Δ9-THC in hemp seeds and products derived from them have been in force.
+These levels are specified in the Contaminants Regulation (EU) 2023/915[1].
 Eurofins laboratories for food and feed analysis in Germany have established a selective and validated LC-MS/MS method that enables the determination of Δ8-THC, Δ9-THC, CBD, and other relevant cannabinoids in food.

 Regulatory classification of foodstuffs containing hemp